Q3 2025 Report

 Finder Index Outpaces Global Benchmarks

-Over the 12 months ending June 2025, the Finder Index rose nearly 30%, significantly outperforming the NASDAQ-100 Equal Weighted Index, which gained 12%.
-While both indices moved broadly in sync through late 2024.
+Over the 12 months ending September 2025, the Finder Index rose nearly 30%, outperforming the NASDAQ-100 Equal Weighted Index, which gained 12%.
+Both indices remained in sync through late 2024 and then diverged in 2025.

-The Finder Index’s 30% gain in 2025 was led by strong performances from Elbit Systems, CyberArk, DRS RADA Technologies, Nova Measuring Instruments, and Tower Semiconductor, reflecting momentum in defense, cybersecurity, and semiconductor markets.
-Mid-cap names such as Oddity, Camtek, and Nayax also delivered notable gains, supported by solid earnings and investor appetite for scalable growth stories.
+The Finder Index’s 30% gain was led by strong performances from Elbit Systems, CyberArk, DRS RADA Technologies, Nova Measuring Instruments, and Tower Semiconductor, reflecting momentum in defense, cybersecurity, and semiconductor markets.
+Mid-cap names such as Oddity, Camtek, and Nayax also delivered notable gains, supported by solid earnings and investor appetite for scalable growth.
+These advances outweighed declines in select software and renewable energy stocks, including monday.com, Nice, and SolarEdge.

 Although Israeli public equities are subject to the same global macroeconomic forces as their international peers, they have demonstrated an ability to deliver superior returns, largely fueled by focused innovation and momentum within key sectors.